applejackcode/PennyCandi/README.md

-# coursegear
+# PennyCandi
-Repository for example code added to coursegear site.
+Repository for main site.